artefactual/atom-docs/admin-manual/installation/ubuntu.rst

 .. code-block:: bash

-   sudo apt install openjdk-11-jre-headless apt-transport-https software-properties-common
+   sudo apt install -y openjdk-11-jre-headless apt-transport-https software-properties-common

 After successfully installing Java, proceed to install Elasticsearch.
 Download and install the public signing key used in their repository: